TrellixVulnTeam/swahilipython_SCMU/Doc/library/netrc.rst

 .. method:: netrc.__repr__()

-   Dump the class data as a string in the format of a netrc file.
+   Dump the kundi data as a string in the format of a netrc file.
 (This discards comments and may reorder the entries.)

 Instances of :class:`~netrc.netrc` have public instance variables: